What to Expect

 The NDAC Difference

-In effort to provide all around care to our consumers, we saw the need to expand our services and develop our own Family Support Services (FSS) Program.
+In order to provide all around care to our consumers, we saw the need to expand our services and develop our own Family Support Services (FSS) Program.
 In 2013, we began the process to become a provider of FSS in North Dakota.
 We quickly learned that we were the first new provider in over a decade.
 Going through this process with the state was extremely beneficial.
 It allowed state personnel to closely follow our journey during the process of becoming a new provider.
 This valuable information helped the state create new provider procedures, which helped our state department and new providers that followed.

-We set ourselves apart from other providers by providing in-depth training on autism and other developmental disabilities, which include positive behavioral approaches and applied behavioral analysis techniques.
+The NDAC sets itself apart from other providers by providing in-depth training on autism and other developmental disabilities, which include positive behavioral approaches and applied behavioral analysis techniques.
 These approaches benefit people of all abilities.
 We focus training on reinforcement, prompting, fading, shaping, errorless teaching, behavior management, natural environment teaching, social skills programming, and more.

 In 2020, our program volunteered to be the first provider in the State of North Dakota to implement Electronic Visit Verification (EVV).
 The EVV software will be required for all providers in 2021.
 We provided feedback and testing of new applications for Therap software engineers.
 This allowed them to adjust the applications for the software to work more smoothly for all providers in the area.
 Our eager team was often called innovative, high-achievers, energetic, and refreshing during this time.

-In effort to continue being innovative leaders, we were the first and only provider to implement Data Driven Outcomes within Therap in North Dakota.
+In our effort to continue being innovative leaders, we were the first and are still the only provider to implement Data Driven Outcomes within Therap in North Dakota.
 Therap introduced a new Data Driven Outcome dashboard for tracking outcomes and measuring the quality of services and supports provided to all individuals.
 This data collection process allows us to analyze multiple individuals’ progress across programs and compare the progress with identified agency outcomes and objectives.
 This allows us to improve our ability to evaluate internal processes and ensure we are providing the best overall care to the individuals we serve.

 Approach is Everything

-It is our pleasure to provide the following support for you and your loved ones;
+It is our pleasure to provide the following support for you and your loved ones.

 Achieving Personal Outcomes

 Achieving Personal Outcomes describes the factors most frequently considered barriers to achieving goals and strategies to counter barriers.
-Your Qualified Developmental Disabilities Professionals (QDDP) will aid in writing goals that allow the consumer opportunity to achieve personal outcomes.
+Your Qualified Developmental Disabilities Professional (QDDP) will aid in writing goals that allow the consumer opportunity to achieve personal outcomes.
 Your QDDP will provide very detailed strategies within the plan for support staff to carry out each shift.
 Each learning objective will be written with evidence-based strategies such as task analysis, response chaining, shaping and other teaching techniques, reinforcement techniques and other positive behavioral supports.
 Staff will document data each day toward the outcome of the goal while the QDDP analyzes this data monthly to monitor progress.